Treefrog/Handbook/Manual/confidentiality.md

 This includes, but is not limited to, using designs or code in external projects or as part of a personal portfolio.

-### Laptop Security

-> Almost everyone gets a laptop.
-Look after it like an appendage.

-*For those Frogs that have portable computers, we need to ensure you are operating with extreme measures to maintain safety and protection both at the office and off-site locations.
-If one of our computers came into the wrong hands, it could be severely detrimental to thousands of clients.*

-All machines will have a software called “Undercover” installed.
-The software allows us to track our computers and their whereabouts very quickly so that we can notify the police as soon as possible.
-This knowledge regarding this software and information is to be kept extremely confidential as a closely-held Frog secret.

-It is important to know that Treefrog has granted "Undercover" access to your laptop at any time, no matter where you are.
-In order to make sure this does not represent a violation of your privacy, only two people have access to this, the IT Person, currently Eric, and the CEO, currently Sean, who will only do so *for testing* with explicit warning and with your explicit permission.

 ##### Examples

 1. We once had a client threaten to sue us because an ex-Frog used the design he or she did, with help from other Frogs, as part of his or her portfolio.
 The design came up second on Google for the client's company name.
 Not only did it undermine our work for the client (Treefrog was accused of outsourcing and "ripping the client off"), but the client